STEP ONE: CREATING YOUR ONLINE PROFILE

 The next page that is displayed is the one you will see each time you login to your profile.
 The Dashboard tab is displayed by default.

 You will be prompted to upload a photo in which you are wearing professional attire or clinically-acceptable scrubs.
-A current passport quality photo is required.
+A current passport-quality photo (with a solid background) is required.
+Photos may not contain anything that would allow you to be identified: no names, nothing that indicates your school of graduation.
 All photos will be reviewed by CDCA and may be rejected if they are not found to be acceptable for identification purposes.
 Submitting an unacceptable photo will delay your registration, as this photo will be printed on your ID badge for wear at all times during the exam.

 - Photos must be in one of the following formats: JPG/JPEG, GIF, or PNG.
 No other file formats are acceptable for photo purposes.